 Wooden backdrops are also easy to clean and durable, which makes them a low-maintenance and long-lasting choice.

-8. Marble Boards
+8. Marble boards

 Marble boards are a classic go-to for many food photographers, and they are an ideal choice if you already have marble kitchen countertops to make use of.
 Marble surfaces have a timeless and elegant look that works well as a backdrop for any recipe, and with the right care, they can last a long time.